A Must-Try Muscadine Wine Recipe [Full Instructions]

 You will find that the mixture bubbles quite a lot for the first few days, before settling down a bit.
 When the bubbles stop, the fermentation process has ended.

-PRO TIP #1: If you have a hydrometer, this is your first opportunity to use it!
+Top Tip #1: If you have a hydrometer, this is your first opportunity to use it!
 After the first 24 hours, you should have a gravity reading of between 1.100 and 1.003.
-When the reading hits 1.030, the fermentation process is complete, and you can move on to Step Four.
+When the reading hits 1.030, the fermentation process is complete, and you can move on to the next step.

 If the liquid doesn’t quite reach the neck of the bottle, top it up with some filtered or bottled water, and a teaspoon or two of sugar (the rule is one part sugar for three parts water).